papajessie/swcpy/docs/ChampionRebelDroidekaSample.md

 category: unit
 ---

-# Droideka Sentinal (ChampionRebelDroidekaSample) — version 1084
+# Droideka Sentinal (ChampionRebelDroidekaSample) — version 1085

+You can read an [explanation  of the various unit stats](unitexplained.md).

 ## Main stats